 As an educator, I initially worked for a variety of adult education organisations, before writing and running a degree in Visual Communication at Leeds College of Art (2003-12).
 I have been an External Examiner at Havering College London (2008-10), and currently lecture in contemporary art and illustration at Huddersfield University.
 I am a Fellow of the Higher Education Academy.

 I maintain a diverse arts practice that has included performance, moving image, painting, and printmaking.
 I am currently involved with a collaborative project called Bristow & Lloyd (www.bristowlloyd.info), which playfully explores the ways in which we tell stories about our everyday lives.
 The work encourages participation and involves working with written or spoken word through typography, small publications, or sound.
 Our Home Rules exhibition explored different ways people govern their domestic spaces through a collection of hand rendered signs.
 In 2001 I undertook a Masters in Contemporary Fine Art Practice which focused on my “less avant garde more ‘ava go” performance work.

 The available course units for the BA (Hons) Illustration degree can be viewed below.

-Please fill in this form to begin the process of enrolling on the OCA BA (Hons) Illustration degree or one of OCA’s other undergraduate BA (Hons) Open degree programmes.
-You are not committing to anything by filling in this form, and a member of the Head Office team will be in touch shortly to further discuss your application.
+Please fill in this form to enquire about the BA (Hons) Illustration degree or one of OCA’s other undergraduate Open degree programmes.
+You are not committing to anything by filling in this form.